neurostuff/compose-docs/docs/guide/walkthrough/Project/Curation.md

 [PRISMA guidelines](http://www.prisma-statement.org/?AspxAutoDetectCookieSupport=1) are a set of rules for reporting a systematic review, and are the gold standard for producing a proper, rigorous, and transparent meta-analysis.

-If you are trying to create a rigorous [manual meta-analysis](/compose-docs/tutorial/manual), or if you are trying to create a
-[PRISMA compliant semi-automated meta-analysis](/compose-docs/tutorial/semi-automated), you will want to select this option.
+If you are trying to create a rigorous [PRISMA compliant manual meta-analysis](/compose-docs/tutorial/manual) you will want to select this option.

 When you select this option, neurosynth-compose will automatically initialize the curation step with 4 distinct columns as dictated by PRISMA guidelines: **Identification, Screening, Eligibility, Included**.